 Be part of our community

-Stag beetle enthusiasts can assist in the collection of observation data and input them on this website.
+Stag beetle enthusiasts can assist us in the collection of observation data and input it on this website.
 There is already an enthusiastic community of volunteers throughout Europe.

 If you’re motivated to become part of our community and to follow up a transect in your region, then don’t hesitate to register.

 You will find all the information you need on the protocol on this page.

 In summary, volunteers choose a 500 m transect where stag beetles are known to occur.
 They agree to walk the route at least six times a year during the months June and July.
 People may of course decide to walk the transect more often which will result in much more detailed info.
 Volunteers are asked to commit for at least one season, but to detect long-term trends observations should done over a few years.
 If you are interested to volunteer, please read our protocol thoroughly as listed below:

 Defining a transect location: A transect is placed in an area within the range of the beetle.
 Additionally, the transect follows a path or route that you can easily follow in order to make observations for data collection.
 A few rules: